-Treasury: this department ensures management of Group available funds and their investment as well as Group long-term financial resources (bonds..) and the relationships with the banking community.
+Treasury: this department ensures management of Group available funds and their investment.
 It oversees and manages risks associated with currency fluctuations, credit and counterparty risks and commercial political risks.
 Treasury also manages a financial committee which reviews, on a monthly basis, the Group financial condition at the C-Com level.